 Estimating yellow jade is hard because there are many factors to take into consideration.
 You can find a stone for a few bucks over the Internet, but you can also buy one from an auction for thousands.
 Generally speaking, yellow jade is more valuable if it is not treated, as most treatments will affect its durability.
 There are more grades out there, with grade A being the most valuable one – completely untreated.
 Other types are treated with acids.

 The raw yellow jade industry is quite impressive.
 When getting raw jade, you may find it opaque and dusty.
 A small part of it can be polished, so you can see what might be inside.
 However, this window is not always relevant.
 Some parts of a stone can be flawless, while others are worthless.
 For this reason, buying raw jade requires a lot of negotiation and hassle.
 It is often a gamble.

 The raw stone can then be processed based on the buyer’s necessities or preferences.
 It will be carved and treated for plenty of different designs.

 If you do not fancy all these, yellow jade jewelry could do the trick for you – you get the beautiful spark, all the metaphysical properties and without too much work.
 Jade jewelry is usually clean and simplistic, whether it comes to a pendant or a bracelet.

 Chinese yellow jade jewelry boosts more decorations though.
 It keeps gaining popularity and tends to underline the country’s cultural heritage.
-While other stones are also extracted in China, yellow jade is considered more valuable due to its uses in ancient dynasties.
+While other stones are also extracted in China, it is considered more valuable due to its uses in ancient dynasties.

 The market is flooded with fakes and imitations and yellow jade makes no exception either.
-The bad news is that many stones are similar to yellow jade.
+The bad news is that many stones are similar to it.
 For example, aragonite, calcite, serpentine, quartz, chloromelanite or prehnite are quite similar – and the list is way longer than that.